 To encourage more blooms, prune back dead flowers.
 I recently cut off the dead flowers and there are already more sprouting up from the leaves.

 Have you tried growing gazanias or want to try?
+What was your experience like?
 Let me know in the comments section below!